marcuswangweihow/FBDD/Frag_to_lead/Frag_to_lead_4MZI/1ns_withpullres_withcheckpoints_Preliminary Results/Readme.md

 # 1ns_withpullres_withcheckpoints_Preliminary Results
 [⬆️ Back to top](#fbdd-repository-structure)

 This folder contains the preliminary/test results from the **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 1ns production run with pull restraints on the metal as well as multiple restarts from checkpoint/backup files to demonstrate functionality.
-For this run, the run was restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
+For this run, the run was continued/restarted from the checkpoint/backup files at 368.2ps and 648.6ps.

 The preliminary outputs from Gromacs for energy minimization, NVT equilibration, NPT equilibration and the 1ns production run to show pipeline/workflow functionality can be found in ([1ns_pipeline_test](1ns_pipeline_test/)).